charleshugochg/ctfs/pbjar/pwn/curve/README.md

 ! stuck

-! oh wait, `pop rdi; ret;` will call the system cause we have full control of stack
+! oh wait, `pop rdi; ret;` will do cause we have fully control of stack

 ! if we found that pattern on any loaded program by any chance, we can redirect to there with a crafted stack